-- tiredness - a sore throat for a few days (we will send you home with pain relief medication to help ease this) - a cough which brings up a small amount of blood (this should stop after a few days) - low blood pressure (this will usually improve as you drink more fluids) - a painful shoulder (this should improve with pain relief medication and movement)

-- numbness, tingling and pins and needles around your wounds and at the front of your chest (this is normal and will usually improve as the incisions heal) - a bulge at the lower part of the front of your chest and upper stomach area (this is normal and is due to loss of muscle tone from the procedure)
+- tiredness - a sore throat for a few days (we will send you home with pain relief medication to help ease this) - a cough which brings up a small amount of blood (this should stop after a few days) - low blood pressure (this will usually improve as you drink more fluids) - a painful shoulder (this should improve with pain relief medication and movement) - numbness, tingling and pins and needles around your wounds and at the front of your chest (this is normal and will usually improve as your incisions heal)

-Chest drain
+Chest drains

-We will monitor your chest drain and decide when it is safe to remove it (this will depend on what it has drained).
-After we have removed your chest drain, we will close the wound with one or two stitches.
+We will monitor your chest drains and decide when it is safe to remove them (this will depend on what they have drained).
+After we have removed the chest drains, we will close the wounds with one or two stitches.
 These stitches are not dissolvable and will need to be removed seven to ten days later.
 We will give you a letter telling you how to arrange this with a nurse at your GP surgery.